priya-12ds/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis
-Statistical analysis and regression modeling to predict student examination performance using Python.
+A comprehensive data analysis and machine learning project exploring the factors influencing student academic performance using Python, statistical analysis, and linear regression.